bobanetwork/boba_legacy/boba_documentation/developer/price-feeds.md

 ### How To Use Bobalink To Get Historical Price Data

 The most common use case for Data Feeds is to get the latest data from a feed.
-However, the [`FluxAggregatorHC.sol`](https://github.com/bobanetwork/boba/blob/develop/packages/boba/contracts/contracts/oracle/FluxAggregatorHC.sol) also has functions to retrieve data of a previous round IDs.
+However, the [`FluxAggregatorHC.sol`](https://github.com/bobanetwork/boba/blob/develop/packages/boba/contracts/contracts/oracle/FluxAggregatorHC.sol) also has functions to retrieve data of a previous round ID.

 #### `roundId` in Aggregator (aggregatorRoundId)